-Internal Control Systems including Financial Controls and their adequacy
+Internal Control Systems and their Adequacy

 The Company has standard operating procedures for each operational area.
 It has in place adequate reporting systems in respect of financial performance, operational efficiencies and reporting with respect to compliance of various statutory and regulatory matters.
 As detailed above, the Internal Auditors have regularly conducted exhaustive audits pertaining to different operational areas and their reports detailing their findings and observations were periodically placed before the Audit Committee.
 The Audit Committee also takes stock of the actions taken on the observations of and recommendations made by the Internal Auditors.